techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/bluetooth-devices.md

 # Native Bluetooth personal peripherals for Microsoft Teams

-Native Bluetooth personal peripherals refer to personal headsets or speakerphones that are directly paired and connected to the integrated Bluetooth radio of a host device, such as a PC or mobile phone, without requiring an adapter or dongle.
+Native Bluetooth personal peripherals refer to personal headsets or speakerphones that are directly paired and connected to the integrated Bluetooth radio of a host device, such as a PC or mobile phone, without requiring an adapter or also called a dongle.
 This article provides a comprehensive overview of Native Bluetooth personal peripherals and outlines the certification requirements necessary for compatibility with Microsoft Teams.

 To see a list of supported Bluetooth personal peripherals, see [Certified personal peripherals](/microsoftteams/devices/usb-devices).